TylerPohn/collab-canvas/docs/demo-script.md

 _[Demonstrate keyboard shortcuts, text editing, multi-selection, refresh to show persistence]_

+## AI-Powered Canvas Manipulation (60 seconds)

+"Now for the exciting part - our AI agent that can manipulate the canvas through natural language.
+Let me demonstrate by clicking the AI button in the toolbar.

+_[Open AI panel and demonstrate natural language commands]_

+Watch this - I can say 'create a red rectangle' and the AI will understand and execute the command, creating a red rectangle that appears for all users in real-time.

+_[Demonstrate: "create a red rectangle", "make a blue circle", "add some text"]_

+The AI uses OpenAI's gpt-4o-mini with function calling to understand natural language and convert it into precise canvas operations.
+It supports 19 different commands covering creation, manipulation, layout, and complex operations.
+(Note: LangChain agent implementation is not working)

+_[Show sample command buttons and demonstrate complex commands]_

+All AI-generated changes sync across all users instantly, just like manual operations.
+The AI understands context, uses proper color formats, and maintains the same real-time collaboration experience.

 ## Architecture & Performance (45 seconds)

 "Under the hood, CollabCanvas uses a sophisticated architecture: